 The major differences between the jobs held by local workers of the Northern Tasmania Region and Tasmania were:

-- A larger percentage of local workers employed in Retail Trade (12.0% compared to 11.0%)
+- A larger percentage of local workers employed in the field of Manufacturing (9.1% compared to 7.5%)

-- A smaller percentage of local workers employed in Public Administration and Safety (4.9% compared to 7.4%)
+- A larger percentage of local workers employed in the field of Agriculture, Forestry and Fishing (7.1% compared to 6.0%)

 The number of local workers in the Northern Tasmania Region increased by increased by 1,574 between 2014/15 and 2019/20.

 - Health Care and Social Assistance (+1,781 local workers)

 - Agriculture, Forestry and Fishing (+595 local workers)

 - Professional, Scientific and Technical Services (+454 local workers)